 I went on a Wednesday morning/noon and while there were already lots of cars when I arrived, it wasn't too busy in the Hallerbos.
 The blue forest is 552 ha big, so it's not as if everyone is walking in the same little area.

-Take the train to Halle train station.
+- By public transportation: During the week travelers should take the train to Halle train station.
 From there, get on bus line 114, operated by TEC to halte “Vlasmarkt” on the Nijvelsesteenweg.
 From there you can walk to the entrance of the Hallerbos.
+During the weekend, visitors can take line 156 operated by De Lijn to stop “Lembeek Congo”.
+From there it's still a 17-minute walk to the entrance of the Hallerbos.

 There are some picnic tables at the Hallerbos, but that's about it.
 There's one bistro to the north of the forest, but there are no food and drink stands inside the Hallerbos, so bring water and maybe some snacks as well.
 And you'll have to keep your trash with you as there are no garbage bins.

-Also, keep in mind there are no toilets at the Hallerbos, so make sure you go to the toilet somewhere before starting your walk (I so needed to pee at the end of mine).
+Keep in mind there are no toilets at the Hallerbos, so make sure you go to the toilet somewhere before starting your walk.

 What to wear at the Hallerbos